Relationship Disclosure Information

 The most common types of conflicts of interest that can occur are:

-• Conflicts of interest between us and you; and
+• Conflicts of interest between us and you

 Startly manages material conflicts of interest in three ways: